amyszczepanski/flights/README.md

 Here's an explanation of how I made this.
 If you want to use this with your own [piaware](https://flightaware.com/adsb/), you'll need to change various things that I've hardcoded (such as the longitude/latitude bounding box for San Diego County, etc.).
-This comes in two parts: The scripts that run on the piaware to collect and organize the data, and the web page that displays the data.
+The visualization has two parts: The scripts that run on the piaware to collect and organize the data, and the web page that displays the data.

 There is a Python script that reads the information that comes out of dump1090 and